Maxed-Out Credit Card: Consequences and Steps to Bounce Back

 How Maxed-Out Credit Cards Can Affect Your Credit Score

-If you’re wondering if it is bad to max out on your credit card, know that it absolutely can have a negative impact on your credit score due to how credit cards work.
+If you’re wondering if it is bad to max out your credit card, know that it absolutely can have a negative impact on your credit score due to how credit cards work.

 However, you can save your score from the negative effects of a maxed-out credit card if you can pay off the balance in full before the statement period closes.
 If you do this, the maxed-out balance would not get reported to the credit bureaus.
+That will also help you avoid interest on credit cards.

 Tips on Bouncing Back from a Maxed-Out Credit Card